Vincent-Chan/Image-Style-Transfer-and-Image-Classification-Using-Part-of-the-VGG19-Model-Architecture/README.md

 This programming assignment involves image style transfer, image augmentation and image classification.

+The link to the Google Drive that contains all the necessary training dataset, testing dataset, image for performing style transfer, image for image classification and the pre-trained weights of VGG19 model: https://drive.google.com/drive/folders/1_5LoxbmWDKPKi91Z_HmQn4TFoTtXnxQM?usp=sharing

 You should see the following things:

 * pa2.pdf: the instruction for this programming assignment